CSW Women’s Summit 2023 | Bear Conference Room 11:00 am to 12:00 pm

 Maryann holds a bachelor’s degree from St. Mary’s College of Maryland, and dual master degrees in history and public administration from Old Dominion University.
 She is also a credentialed city manager and member of the International City/County Management Association Maryann Ustick, entire career working in government and current City Manager for the City of Gallup, married mother of two, grandmother of four, big proponent of women in government (I-Gallup).

-Kate Noble, President and CEO at Growing Up New Mexico
+Rebecca Baran-Rees, Vice President for Policy and Community Development, Growing Up New Mexico

-Dr. Connie Lui, OBGYN from Gallop Indian Medical Center
+Dr. Connie Liu, OBGYN from Gallop Indian Medical Center

 Dr. Connie Liu is a generalist ob/gyn working in rural western New Mexico, in Gallup.
 She is a community organizer, fighting for rural health access, abortion and reproductive justice issues.
 She is a founding member of the Community Health Action Group, which has worked to bring attention to issues related to her county’s only community hospital, Rehoboth McKinley Christian Hospital.
 She believes in the grass-root strength of stories and data to effect change.
 She also is a abortion and reproductive justice advocate, and served as a Fellow with Physicians for Reproductive Health.
 Dr. Liu’s background includes a PhD in health services research.

 Leigh Ana Eugene, Commission on the Status of Women / DV & SA Expert